MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-08-azure-auto-stop-vm-with-tag.md

 ```

 ### Save the tags in a hash table
-See the next section if your VM has existing tags and you just want to add one.
+See the next section if your VM has existing tags and you just want to add a single tag.

 Create a hashtable to store the tag key value pairs, the below hastable will create the following tags, so change the keys and values to what you like, the important one is the powerOffTime tag:
 - Env:Demo